aditya-pilania/CherishHome/README.md

 - Add sentiment analysis to prevent misuse.
 - OTP Verification for secure logins.
 - API Integration for NGO listings.
+- NLP Integration for better responses to users,
 ---

 ## 📬 Contact